jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 ## What is it?

-An object based, behavioral design pattern with the intent to:
+An object based, behavioral design pattern to:

 > *"Define a family of algorithms, encapsulate each one, and make them interchangeable"*

 ## What does that mean?

-When reading the GoF's Design Patterns book the authors distinguish *Class* and *Object* based patterns.
+In the GoF's Design Patterns book the authors distinguish between *Class* and *Object* based patterns.
-Class based behavioral patterns are typically implemented via inheritance, while Object based patterns use composition.
+Class based behavioral patterns are implemented with inheritance, while Object based patterns favor composition.

-This also introduces a key design priniciple:
+One principle of OOD is to:
 > [*"Favor composition over inheritance."*](https://en.wikipedia.org/wiki/Composition_over_inheritance)

 ### Why favor composition over inheritance?

-First, let's discuss inheritance.

-Inheritance is referred to as *white-box reuse* because a classes internals are visible to subclasses.
+Inheritance is referred to as *white-box reuse* because a classes internals are visible to their subclasses.
-They are visible because they are defined *within* a family of hierarhcies.
-However, this can lend itself to breaking encapsulation.
+Classes are defined *within* a family of hierarhcies that extend a common parent class, and while it can help keep things DRY, inheritance can expose a parents implementation details to it's subclass which has led to some arguing ["inheritance breaks encapsulation"](https://www.cs.tufts.edu/comp/150CBD/readings/snyder86encapsulation.pdf).

 How?

 1. By inheriting from a class, you have the potential to override member variables and methods the author might not have intended others to do.
 2. Inheritance *couples* a subclass to it's parent class.
-Any change in the parent class can then force the subclass to change.
+Any change in the parent class can force its subclasses to change.
+If this change is not applicable to a subclass (e.g. implementing a no-op is a typical smell, or throwing an exception for an "unsupported method") can be a violation of the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) which states "no code should be forced to depend on methods it does not use".
+3. In some languages, sub classes can shadow parent class variables and introduce errors into the system.

+The above is not intended to discourage the use of inheritance but to highlight some of the potential problems that can surface if used incorrectly.

 #### Composition

-Composition is sometimes referred to as [*black-box reuse*](http://www.cs.unc.edu/~stotts/GOF/hires/chapAfso.htm).
-This is because the internal details of objects are hidden.
-This helps preserve encapsulation.
+Composition is referred to as [*black-box reuse*](http://www.cs.unc.edu/~stotts/GOF/hires/chapAfso.htm) because an objects internal details are hidden.
+This helps preserve encapsulation by removing exposure to implementation details.

 How?

-Responsibilities are divided *across* class hierarchies.
-Because these responsibilities are divided across hierarchies classes don't have access to another classes internal details.
+Responsibilities are divided *across* class hierarchies, and so classes don't have access to the internal details of other classes.
-Anything that is accessible is because the author has exposed it through the classes public interface.
+Anything that is accessible to clients, is because it has been explicitly exposed through it's public facing interface, adhering (in a sense) to another design principle:
-This is safer than inheritance because the potential to override members that the author may not have intended others to do could lead to unintened consequences.

-While separating class hierarchies might sound restrictive, it really affords the developer *flexibility*.
+> *Program to interfaces, not implementations*

+By programming to an interface, your clients are depending on abstractions (or should be!).
+This provides you, the developer, the flexibility to change implementation details and not have to worry about breaking existing contracts with those clients.

-In the Strategy pattern, this is the flexibility to change a classes behavior.
+In relation to the Strategy pattern, this flexibility is the ability to change a classes behavior.
-Or as the patterns definition puts so succinctly "*define a family of algorithms, encapsulate each one, and make them interchangeable*".

 ### When would I use the Strategy pattern?